 The Government of Cameroon (GoC), under the lead of the Ministry of Economy, Planning and Regional Development (MINEPAT), has taken to integrate climate and disaster risk considerations into development planning:

 - In collaboration with the World Bank and the Global Facility for Disaster Reduction and Recovery (GFDRR), it has developed a Guide to Integrate Climate and Disaster Risks into Development Planning, prioritized four sectors for its application: agriculture, energy, transport, and urban development.

-- The Ministry in charge of urban development (MINHDU – Ministère de l’Habitat et du Développement Urbain) has also recently started to review the guidelines for the preparation of urban planning documents to improve the integration of environmental and climate change/disaster risk aspects.
+- The Ministry in charge of urban development (MINHDU – Ministère de l’Habitat et du Développement Urbain) has also started to review the guidelines for the preparation of urban planning documents to improve the integration of environmental and climate change/disaster risk aspects.

 - Developing of content for the various trainings and gathering of available risk information for the selected municipalities;

 - Delivering a series of tailored trainings for government and municipal officials based on a learning-by-doing approach to apply the new Guide to Integrate Climate and Disaster Risks into Development Planning; and

 - Improving new Guide to Integrate Climate and Disaster Risks into Development Planning based on feedback from trainings and development of complementary new tools as needed.

 Component 2: Building capacity of academia and professionals to support resilient development planning.
 This component enhances the capacity of Cameroonian academia and professionals on how to generate disaster risk information for development planning, focusing on flood hazards and urban planning.
 Activities include:

 - Developing the content for three block courses focusing on risk assessments, integration of risk information into development planning, and on applied case studies for project intervention areas in selected municipalities;

 - Carrying out the three block courses in close collaboration with national professors at the university in Yaoundé; and